 Classkick is available for students on Chromebooks, Macs, and PCs through the web at classkick.com.
 To create an assignment, a teacher uploads a PDF or starts with a blank multi-page canvas.
 Then the teacher can add typing, drawings, photos, hyperlinks, and audio recordings to each page before assigning to one or more Class Rosters.
 Students canjoin an assignment using a Class Code (there are no passwords to fuss with).
 Students work at their own pace, and can privately raise their hands.
 The teacher can jump into their screen and give instant help.
 The teacher can view everything each student has added to an assignment in real-time and add feedback at any time.
 Note that Classkick does not have the ability to grade student submissions against an answer key—the teacher manually grades student work.

 Kahoot is a popular (and free) class quiz game–kids and teachers love it!
-The teacher starts a quiz with multiple choice questions.
+The teacher starts a quiz with multiple choice or sequencing questions.
 Students join the game using a game code.
 The teacher’s computer connects to a projector so it can display each question.
 Students respond using the buttons that are on their devices’ screens.
-The faster they answer, the more points you gets.
+The faster they answer, the more points they get.
 Teachers can sign up and find or create quizzes at getkahoot.com.

 You can create and play class quiz games at quizizz.com.
 It’s a lot like Kahoot.
 The major difference is that Quizizz displays the question and answer options on each students’ screen.
 Kahoot, on the other hand, displays the question on one screen and students’ screen show only clickable buttons.
 Students play on their own devices by joining the teachers game with a code.
 The faster a student answers a question, the more points he or she earns.
 Quizizz has memes, which are funny pictures, that is shows after each question.
 You can turn these off, but you won’t want to.
 Quizizz lets you turn off the leaderboard and timer, if you have students who get too stressed out when the quiz is a competition.
 Quizizz can be played as a class or quizzes can be left open for 2 weeks, so a quiz can be used as homework or at a center.